-If you’re looking for a New Zealand rental car, then you’ll need to be aware of the different car brands we have on offer.
+If you’re looking to hire a car in New Zealand, then you’ll need to be aware of the different car brands we have on offer.

 Our search section considers all of these options and finds the best car for your needs based on an array of criteria that you get to choose.